Collaborations - working with others in our field

 Coaching Ethics Forum:

-The CEF is also holding Champions of Courage Awards for the first time in 2025.
-Submissions opened on 20th February and closed on 30th May.
-The winners honoured can be found here.
+The CEF held its Champions of Courage Awards for the first time in 2025.
+The winners honoured can be found here and the winners featured in the December 2025 conference.

 GSN as a member of external communities: